Crash Course (web series): YouTube-funded and Subbable periods (2011–2014)

-Hank (left) and John Green (right) co-created Crash Course and hosted the initial Biology and World History series, respectively.
+Hank (left) and John Green (right), shown here in 2012, co-created Crash Course and hosted the initial Biology and World History series, respectively.

 The Crash Course YouTube channel was conceived by the Green Brothers after YouTube approached them with an opportunity to launch one of the initial YouTube-funded channels as part of the platform's original channel initiative.
 The channel was teased in December 2011, and then launched on January 26, 2012, with the first episode of its World History series, hosted by John Green.
 The episode covered the Agricultural Revolution, and a new episode aired on YouTube every Thursday through November 9, 2012.
 Hank Green's first series, Crash Course Biology, then launched on January 30, 2012, with its first episode covering carbon.
 A new episode aired on YouTube every Monday until October 22 of that year.
 The brothers would then go on to end 2012 with two shorter series, with John and Hank teaching English literature and ecology, respectively.

 Following their launch year, John and Hank returned in 2013 with US History and Chemistry, respectively.
 However, that April, John detailed that Crash Course was going through financial hardships; in July, Hank uploaded a video titled "A Chat with YouTube", in which he expressed his frustration with the ways YouTube had been changing and controlling its website.
 Eventually, YouTube's original channel initiative funding ran out, and shortly after Hank's video, the Green brothers decided to launch Subbable, a crowdfunding website where viewers could donate monthly to channels in exchange for perks.
 On launching Subbable, Hank Green stated: "We ascribe to the idealistic notion that audiences don't pay for things because they have to[,] but because they care about the stuff that they love and want it to continue to grow".
 Crash Course was the first channel to be offered on Subbable, and for a time the website crowdfunded the channel.
 In March 2015, Subbable was acquired by Patreon, and Crash Course's crowdfunding moved over as part of the acquisition.

 In May 2014, John mentioned an upcoming 10-episode Crash Course season on Big History, funded by a grant from one of Bill Gates's organizations.
 The series outlined the history of existence, from the Big Bang forward into the evolution of life.
 Both Green brothers hosted the series, with Emily Graslie also participating as a guest host.